acantepie/opusify/README.md

 To download, please visit https://github.com/acantepie/opusify/releases

+You must install `ffmpeg` on your system : [download ffmpeg](https://ffmpeg.org/download.html)

+Only two platforms are supported :
+ - linux
+ - windows

+## Notes

+All music is downloaded from Youtube.
+The quality of the audio files will be 128Kpbs.

+For Now, it is on **alpha release**.

 ## Features
-- Synchronize your Music Library with Spotify (private/public/liked playlists and liked tracks)
+- Download all your spotify music : public / private playlists and liked tracks
-- Download your Library on your hard drive from Youtube
-- Tag your Audio files
+- Add metadata on your audio files
 - Convert Audio files in various format (opus, aac, mp3, flac)

 ## Powered by